Industry standards change: End of 2-year public SSL/TLS certificates

 After submitting your certificate order, you can change the DCV method from the certificate's Order # details page.
 In the left main menu, go to Certificates > Orders.
 On the Orders page, in the Order # column, select the DV certificate order's number link.

-In the DCV Email Language drop-down list, select the language in which you want your DCV authentication email to be sent.
+If you selected the Verification Email DCV method to validate the domain on your DV certificate order, in the dropdown, select the language in which you want your DCV authentication email sent.